 and plenty of wonderful spices.
 Pixie, over to you:

 Despite having never been to India I am a huge lover of curry; I could eat it every day!
 It’s so incredibly versatile and can be made to accommodate any diet from plant-based to paleo.
 As a student, I love this curry recipe because it is super quick and easy; it only takes half an hour to make and you can make a huge batch and eat it for days and days.
 Plus it’s vegan, gluten-free, grain-free, dairy-free, and refined sugar-free (phew!).
 I always use coconut oil which contains medium chain fatty acids – your body’s preferred source of fuel, the spices like turmeric really get your metabolism going, lentils are a great source of plant protein, and kale is full of fibre, iron, vitamins A, C, and K, calcium, and antioxidants to keep you glowing from the inside out!
-Oh and did I mention it contains the vitamin C powerhouse that is Organic Burst Baobab powder?
-So not only do you get a plate of healthy deliciousness, you also boost your immune system and nervous system at the same time!
+Oh and did I mention it contains Organic Burst Baobab powder - the source of Vitamin C?

 It's really delicious and you can eat either as a main dish or a side dish to accompany other curries.